sr0626/connect-dynamic-routing/README.md

     9. Select Close Contact
     10. Check your s3 bucket for call recordings
     11. Check CW logs group for the call trace

+6. **Log groups**
+    The below logs groups are created for CTRs, Agent Events and Contact Events respectively.
+These logs can be used to build real-time and historical dashboards.

+    /aws/lambda/<instance-name>-ctr
+    /aws/lambda/<instance-name>-ae
+    /aws/lambda/<instance-name>-ce